shivannis/xandr-docs-public/xandr-docs/articles/invest/pass-in-user-data-offline.md

 # Microsoft Invest - Pass in user data offline

-If you have data that lives in your ad server or data warehouse today, you can make it accessible to your Xandr ad campaigns.
+If you have data that lives in your ad server or data warehouse today, you can make it accessible to your Microsoft Advertising ad campaigns.
 In this section we describe the server-side integration that allows you to pass this data into our [Server Side Cookie Store](server-side-cookie-store.md).